3-Day Itinerary in the Bologna Apennines: Hiking, Villages and Mountain Food

-The Bolognese Apennines — the mountain range stretching south of Bologna in Emilia-Romagna — are a hidden treasure for travellers seeking a perfect balance of outdoor adventure, authentic flavours, and cultural heritage.
+The Bolognese Apennines — the mountain range stretching south of Bologna in Emilia-Romagna — are a hidden treasure for travellers seeking a balance of outdoor adventure, authentic flavours, and cultural heritage.
 Far from the crowds of major cities, these villages and trails offer hikes through chestnut forests, tastings of local products such as mountain truffles and traditional pastries, and visits to rural museums that preserve agricultural life.

-Why Choose the Bolognese Apennines?
+Why the Bolognese Apennines?

 Looking for an authentic food experience?